 Outpatient Nurse Clinician

-The Magee Outpatient Nurse Clinician functions to provide both direct and indirect patient care following the standards of professional performance as outlined by Magee Rehabilitation, the State of Pennsylvania Nurse Practice Act, and the Professional Scope and Standards of Rehabilitation Nursing.
+JOB SUMMARY: The Outpatient Nurse Clinician functions to provide both direct and indirect patient care following the standards of professional performance as outlined by Magee Rehabilitation, the State of Pennsylvania Nurse Practice Act, and the Professional Scope and Standards of Rehabilitation Nursing.
 The Outpatient Nurse Clinician is self-directed to provide care to diagnose and treat the patient’s response to actual or potential health problems in a fast-paced outpatient and call-center environment.

 The Outpatient Nurse Clinician is an active member of the interdisciplinary rehabilitation team and works collaboratively with physicians, patients, care givers, other interdisciplinary team members, and outside agencies to assist the patient to their highest level of independence.
 The Outpatient Nurse Clinician has ultimate responsibility to assure that the care is individualized and appropriate to the patient’s needs and that the care is carried out comprehensively according to the plan.
 The position requires the ability to analyze, synthesize, triage, and evaluate the patient’s status, concurrent care needs, and incoming calls to ensure that the highest level of safe and effective patient outcomes are achieved.

 ESSENTIAL DUTIES AND RESPONSIBILITIES (includes but not limited to):